harblaith7/microservices/README.md

 <img width="843" alt="Screen Shot 2021-04-04 at 9 30 42 AM" src="https://user-images.githubusercontent.com/35265876/113510346-72ab6e00-9528-11eb-9975-35c3245ed4d2.png">

 However, this introduces dependencies between multiple services and the auth service.
-This is not ideal because if the auth service goes down, multiple routes in other services will not be functional.
+This is not ideal because if the auth service goes down, multiple routes within other services will not be functional.

+A better approach is to teach each service how to determine if a user is authenticated or not.
+In our application, an authenticated user will return a **json web token** in each request header.
+Thus, each service will have the ability to verify the token and extract the payload.

+However, the generation of the JWT, and other functionality such as signing in, signing up, and logging out can only be done in the auth service.

 ## Error Handling